 Skip to main content

-Amazon UK’s substantial tax avoidance
+Amazon’s substantial tax avoidance in the UK

 In this article we look at why tax avoidance has a negative impact on public services, and the wider implications for UK retailers who are paying their fair share of tax.
-We also show what the £433 million could be used for, such as more nurses and teachers.

-What can £433 million be used for?
+What can £575 million be used for?

-Based on our calculations, we estimate Amazon will avoid paying around £433 million in corporate tax for 2023.
+Based on our calculations, we estimate Amazon will avoid paying around £575 million in corporate tax for 2024.

 This money could be used for vital public services in the UK.
 This includes recruiting staff or funding vital schemes for the public good.

-£433 million could be used to recruit:
+£575 million could be used to pay for:

-Or £433 million could pay for:
+Or £575 million could pay for:

 How much corporate tax does Amazon pay?

-Estimated corporation tax for Amazon 2019-2023
+Estimated corporation tax for Amazon 2020-2024

 Financial year